era312/UWP-For-DevelNext/README.md

 #### How to use?
 1. add uwp module form
-2. Creating objects by calling functions
+2. Creating objects by calling functions or add jfx class to object
 ###### Example:
 ![Creating objects by calling functions](https://github.com/era312/UWP-For-DevelNext/blob/master/CellFunction.jpg)